Islamo-leftism: Usage

-Political scientist Maurice Fraser regards Islamo-leftism as part of a striking and recent abdication of the Enlightenment project of human rights, freedom, secularism, science and progress on the part of the political left, particularly among the anti-globalization activists of the New Left.
+as a "curious ideological bedfellow... spawned by" the recent abdication of the Enlightenment project of human rights, freedom, secularism, science and progress on the part of much of the non-mainstream left.

-Bernard-Henri Lévy has described Islamo-leftism as this grand new alliance between the reds, greens and the new browns, of the axis which runs from Le Monde diplomatique to the death squads and as a sort of anti-American religion.
-According to Mark Silinsky of the United States Army War College, Islamo-leftism is alliance of Islamists and leftists in opposition to Western values that can also be also referred to as the red-green-brown axis.
+According to Mark Silinsky of the United States Army War College, Islamo-leftism is alliance of Islamists and leftists in opposition to Western values that can also be referred to as the red-green-brown axis.
 Silinsky characterizes the black-green alliance between Black Lives Matter and the Council on American–Islamic Relations as an example of Islamo-leftism.

-Alvin Hirsch Rosenfeld describes Islamo-leftism as the hope, entertained by a revolutionary fringe, of seeing Islam become the spearhead of a new insurrection, engaged in a Holy War/Crusade/Jihad against global capitalism.
+Alvin Hirsch Rosenfeld describes Islamo-leftism as the hope, entertained by a revolutionary fringe, of seeing Islam become the spearhead of a new insurrection, engaged in a jihad against global capitalism.

 According to Robert S. Wistrich, "[a] poisonous anti-Jewish legacy can be found in Marx, Fourier, and Proudhon, extending through the orthodox Communists and non-conformist Trotskyists to the Islamo-Leftist hybrids of today who systematically vilify the so-called racist essence of the Jewish State".